Europe's largest sound and light show on the Great War 14-18

 More than just a show, Des Flammes à la Lumière is a true act of remembrance that touches all generations.
 By staging history with humanity and without bias, by showing the shared suffering of both sides, the show carries a universal message of peace and fraternity.
 Since its creation in 1996, it has moved over 600,000 spectators from all over France and Europe, contributing to the historical and tourist radiance of Verdun and the Meuse region.

-The 30th edition of Des Flammes à la Lumière will be held from June 26 to August 1, 2026, at the Haudainville quarries in Verdun.
-Twelve performances over six weekends will allow a reliving of the Great War and the Battle of Verdun in a sound and light show powered by 300 volunteer actors, pyrotechnic effects, and monumental projections.
+For its 30th anniversary edition, Des Flammes à la Lumière takes place from June 26th to August 1st, 2026, at the Haudainville quarries in Verdun.
+Twelve performances spread over six weekends (Fridays and Saturdays) bring to life the Great War and the Battle of Verdun in Europe's largest sound and light show about 14-18, featuring nearly 300 volunteer actors, 900 costumes, 1,300 projectors, and monumental pyrotechnic effects.

-For this anniversary edition marking the 30 years of the show, the nearly 300 volunteer actors from the Connaissance de la Meuse association will bring to life the 60 scenes retracing the epic of the Great War, from the Belle Époque to reconciliation, in the grandiose setting of the former Haudainville quarries.
-Pyrotechnic effects, monumental projections, 900 costumes, and an immersive soundtrack will accompany this journey through history.
+For this anniversary edition marking the show's 30 years, nearly 300 volunteer actors from the Connaissance de la Meuse association bring to life 60 tableaux (presented in 17 scenes) tracing the epic story of the Great War, from the Belle Époque to Franco-German reconciliation, within the magnificent setting of the ancient Haudainville quarries.
+Pyrotechnic effects, monumental projections, 900 costumes, 1,300 projectors, and an immersive soundtrack accompany this journey through history, before an audience that now exceeds 645,000 cumulative spectators since 1996.

-The show takes place at the Haudainville Quarries, located at the southern entrance of Verdun, on the Nancy/Metz road (A4 motorway exit "Verdun").
+The show takes place at the Carrières d'Haudainville, located at the southern entrance to Verdun, on the Nancy/Metz road (A4 motorway exit "Verdun").

 Address: Carrières d'Haudainville, 55100 Verdun

-Prices are indicative and may vary depending on the edition.
-Consult the official website for current prices.
+Pre-sale prices offered until May 2nd.
+Prices are indicative and may vary depending on the editions; consult the official website for current prices.

 No photo yet.
 Share yours!